longevity-genie/just-agents/README.md

 pip install just-agents
 ```

+WARNING: we are reorganizing the package structure right now so the published package is a bit different than the code in this repository.

 ## 🎯 Motivation

 Most of the existing agentic libraries are extremely over-engineered either directly or by using over-engineered libraries under the hood, like langchain and llamaindex.